Chreggii/syntax-highlighter/README.md

 ## How to start

-Use the magic of docker-compuse
+Use the magic of docker-compose

 ```
-docker-compuse up
+docker-compose up
 ```